-On the morning of July 13, unimaginably grisly photos started to go viral in dark corners of the internet, according the New York Times.
-They reportedly showed the dead body of 17-year-old Bianca Devins, who police believe was murdered by a 21-year-old man named Brandon Andrew Clark.
-Though much of the information to emerge around the horrifying incident in the past few days has been conflicting, the murder has been met with widespread horror and outrage — directed at both the suspected killer and Instagram for allowing the photos to remain on the platform for multiple hours.
-Below, here’s what we know so far.
+On the morning of July 13, unimaginably grisly photos started to go viral in dark corners of the internet, according to the New York Times.
+They reportedly showed the dead body of 17-year-old Bianca Devins, who prosecutors say was murdered by a 21-year-old man named Brandon Andrew Clark.

 Who is Bianca Devins?